-Enhancing the quality of life for people with care and support needs

-By ensuring the market has a robust community and voluntary sector committed to delivering quality services and other opportunities.
+Enhancing the quality of life for people with care and support needs delivering quality services and other opportunities.
 In Buckinghamshire we have carried out an extensive modernisation of day opportunities with a focus on a new delivery model for these services.
 We are also looking at new ways of providing home care and accommodation and support, including supported living, extra care and residential and nursing care.